APPLICATION DEADLINE: January 15, 2015

 PLEASE NOTE REQUIREMENTS:

 1) Mentor must assume financial responsiblity for student's tuition fees and/or research costs.

-2) Students working towards their Ph.D must have already passed their qualifying exam by 1 July the year of funding and be in good academic standing to receive GSSP funds.
+2) Students working towards their Ph.D must pass their qualifying exam by 1 July the year of funding and be in good academic standing to receive GSSP funds.

 3) Applications are considered from all qualified candidates.
 Priority will be given to those applicants not having received GSSP support in the previous funding cycle.